microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-extra-sensor-guides/ttn_tutorial.md

 The TTN data is under the `objs -> data` keys.
 The `payload_fields` key holds your device's payload data which is generally sensor data such as temperature, GPS or CO2 measurements.
 Use our [Robot decoding library](../../robots-libraries/decoding-payloads/) to decode the Low Power Payload

 If you execute the request again, the number of records will increase as the data is streamed.
-The microshare metadata tells you how many pages of records you have, and the total number of records (platform wide) stored under this recType.
+The Microshare® metadata tells you how many pages of records you have, and the total number of records (platform wide) stored under this recType.

 **Beware** the `totalCount` value can be higher than the total number of records you own.
 This is because another user could be storing data under the same recType.
 Don't worry, you will only see your data, and the other user will only see their data, unless you have created Rules to share your data.